jameshanlon/jameshanlon.github.io/content/writing-synthesizable-verilog.md

 to make the right tradeoff.
 Specific exampls of where wildcard hookups are useful are in wrapper modules and testbenches.

+[^wildcards]: See Section 7 of 'Synthesizing SystemVerilog: Busting the Myth that SystemVerilog is only for Verification (linked in the references).

 **Avoid logic in module instantiations.** By instantiating a module with a set of named signals, mapping one-to-one with ports, it is easier to inspect the port hookups and the widths of the signals for correctness.
 Not doing so